-The crucial lesson learned from China is not necessarily that SOEs per se are desirable, but rather that credible fiscal policies matter in eliminating a coordination-failure crisis, whereas purely monetary (or half-hearted fiscal) policies do not.
-We believe that the inability to implement aggressive and decisive fiscal policies in Western countries explains the stubborn persistence of the Great Recession in the United States and jobless recoveries in Europe, in contrast to the rapid economic recovery in China after the global financial crisis as well as the Great Recovery in the United States (in the 1930-40s) following the Great Depression.
+The crucial lesson learned from China is not that SOEs per se are desirable, but rather that credible fiscal policies matter in eliminating a coordination-failure crisis, whereas purely monetary (or half-hearted fiscal) policies do not.
+We believe that the inability to implement aggressive and decisive fiscal policies in Western countries explains the stubborn persistence of the Great Recession and jobless recoveries in the United States and Europe, in contrast to the recent rapid economic recovery in China and the Great Recovery in the United States (in the 1930s-40s) following the Great Depression.